OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Coronavirus has forced governments and businesses worldwide to take drastic measures to halt its spread – from quarantining 18 million in Northern Italy and calling off world premieres like James Bond’s No Time To Die in April, to cancelling major conferences such as the ITB travel show in Berlin and South by Southwest in Austin.
-But COVID-19 has ignited an unexpected trend: quirky songs and videos.
+Coronavirus has forced governments and businesses worldwide to take drastic measures to halt its spread – from putting one-third of the world’s population under some kind of lockdown or quarantine, to postponing major events such as the Tokyo 2020 Olympics.
+But the Covid-19 crisis has ignited an unexpected trend: quirky songs and videos.

 The popular track has already sparked a trending dance called the #ghencovychallenge on TikTok.